-Michelle A. Ross is an associate attorney and member of the Estates and Trusts, Litigation, Municipal Services, Education and Transportation Practice Groups.
-Michelle focuses her areas of practice to estates and trusts planning and administration, elder law and guardianships, Orphans’ Court litigation, and municipal law.
+Michelle A. Ross is an associate attorney and member of the Estates and Trusts, Litigation, and Municipal Services Practice Groups.
+Michelle focuses her areas of practice on estates and trusts planning and administration, elder law and guardianships, Orphans’ Court litigation, and municipal law.

 In her spare time, Michelle enjoys traveling, hiking, backpacking, snowboarding, and rock climbing.